ITI/memorizer/Documentation/memorizer/quick_start_ubuntu.rst

 parameters are read from `/etc/default/grub` See
 <https://www.gnu.org/software/grub/manual/grub/html_node/Simple-configuration.html>

 Edit `/etc/default/grub`.
-Add these lines to Ensure that the grub menu is displayed so that the user may control the boot process::
+Add these lines to ensure that the grub menu is displayed so that the user may control the boot process::

     GRUB_TIMEOUT=5